 With further analysis, I found that by implementing a contact veto system, a balance could be struck to protect privacy of people who did not wish to be contacted, while still providing donor-conceived people with information.
-2 This model for information release was nothing new – it mirrored the model that had been applied decades before when adoptees were given the right to have information; and provided a workable solution to the issues faced by donor-conceived people.

 I shared it with donor conceived people, parents, and donors, and again, observed hope and determination that their call for information would be strengthened, and finally would be heard.